We took a road trip through the South Africa’s largest mountain range… The mountain of dragons… The Drakensberg.

 Matthew Armbruster, the head chef at Hartford House, approaches every new day with a passion that is unrelenting; creating more than just meals, but a food experience mixed with some theatrics.

-The Drakensberg is filled with many hiking trails located in the same vicinity as the campsites, so you can just zip up and go.
+The Drakensberg is filled with so many hiking trails, predominantly located in the same vicinity as the campsites, so you can just zip up and go.

 8. Go Wine Tasting

-We were able to choose a candle, dip into our desired colours and then paint it.
+We were able to choose a candle (from many different shapes and styles), dip into our desired colours and then paint it.
 It’s also very reasonably priced!

 If you are as much of a chocolate fan as Byron is, you need to make your way down to Chocolate Heaven.
-They have so many different chocolates to try as well as a chocolate fondue.
+They have so many different, ready-made chocolates to try as well as a chocolate fondue.

 11. Chase Some Waterfalls